Political Science 3300

 Rothstein/Centuries

-of Fleeting Moments, Timeless on the Page/NYT/October 21, 2006
+Fleeting Moments, Timeless on the Page/NYT/October 21, 2006

-"We think we know books, and the imposing entrance of the New York
+"We think we know books, and the imposing entrance of the New

-which mighty edifices of knowledge are constructed.
-But if you pass
+foundation upon which mighty edifices of knowledge are

-through the lobby to the library’s main exhibition hall and gallery,
+constructed.
+But if you pass through the lobby to the library’s

-something else is revealed.
+main exhibition hall and gallery, something else is revealed.

 Though the cases of carefully displayed books will at first

-familiar, soon enough expectations dissolve into astonishment.
-The
+look familiar, soon enough expectations dissolve into

-exhibition here — 'Ehon: The Artist
+astonishment.
+The exhibition here — 'Ehon: The Artist and the Book in Japan' —

+tradition of literacy.
 The show is exquisite and

-enchanting, and, like every fine exhibition, seems to open up a new
+enchanting, and, like every fine exhibition, seems to open up a

-world to our gaze.
+new world to our gaze. (boldface added)

 'Ehon' means, roughly, “illustrated book,” but here the

 illustrations are not (for the most part) meant for children.
-Nor are

-visually concrete.
-Many of these books are also not meant to be bound
+abstract language visually concrete.
+Many of these books are

-of the Western traditions, most do something very different.
+Western traditions, most do something very different.

-They aspire not to disclose the
+They aspire not to disclose

-timeless, but to discern the
+the timeless, but to discern the transient, to clasp the texture

-transient, to clasp the texture of experience — a passing moment, an
+of experience — a passing moment, an instant’s glimpse,

-instant’s glimpse, ..." (boldface added)
+..." (boldface added)

-2. Sor
+2. Sor Juana Inés de la

-Juana Inés de la Cruz [1648-1695]
+Cruz [1648-1695]

 Passion for Learning & A Woman's Right to a Life of the

-Mind, Intellectual Freedom, A Public Voice for
+Mind, Intellectual Freedom, A Public Voice for Women.

 Admonishment

-[of Sor Juana] The Letter of Sor Philothea de la Cruz/November 25,
+Sor Juana] The Letter of Sor Philothea de la Cruz/November 25,

 1690-Puebla de los Angeles